pmeyerson/msgraph-mail-investigate/README.md

- This script has a few functions:
+ These tools has a few functions:
-  * return a token to microsoft graph for manual investigation in Postman or other API tool
+  * Return a token to microsoft graph for manual investigation in Postman or other API tool
   * Export a CSV with all url links in the specified user's office 365 mailbox.
 Caveat:  Messages permanently deleted by the user will not have data available to us.
+  * Output a list of urls and email metadata from a directory containing .msg files, recursively using parsefiles.

  Usage:
  get-read-links -u pwnd@contoso.com -c cert1.pem -s 2018-08-01T6:00:00Z -e 2018-08-03T20:00:00Z